x40-Community/Cura_plugin_for_WEEDO_X40_PRO/README.md

 Installation Cura 5.X for Linux:

-Copy the script X40Shnapshot.py into the Cura subdirectory
+Copy the Python script into the Cura subdirectory

 ~/.local/share/cura/5.0/scripts